About Marion County

 Arrest Records

-Arrest records in Marion County are maintained by the Marion County Sheriff's Office.
+Arrest records in Marion County are maintained by Marion County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly, following the procedures outlined under the Tennessee Public Records Act.
-An arrest record in Marion County typically includes the date of arrest, charges, and the arresting agency, providing a comprehensive overview of the incident.
+An arrest record in Marion County typically includes the date of arrest, charges, and the arresting agency, providing a summary of the incident.

 Jail & Inmate Records